JetBrains/kotlin-web-site/docs/topics/js/js-modules.md

 - Plain.
 Don't compile for any module system.
 You can access a module by its name in the global scope.

 ## Browser targets

-If you're targeting the browser and want to use a different module system than UMD, you can specify the desired module type in the `webpackTask` configuration block.
+If you intend to run your code in a web browser environment and want to use a module system other than UMD, you can specify the desired module type in the `webpackTask` configuration block.
 For example, to switch to CommonJS, use:

 ```groovy